 You will buy the ticket and the employer will reimburse you unless you are told otherwise during subsequent email communications Your employer will comply with existing H2B regulations concerning transportation costs and will reimburse you for the most economical and reasonable common carrier cost for the distance involved from your current work location to your next employer.

 Approximately how much is the most economical and reasonable cost of transportation?

-Airfares between NY, NJ, PA, NC, AZ airports and Florida (Palm Beach or Fort Lauderdale) range anywhere between $50 and $200.
+Airfares between NY, NJ, PA, NC, AZ airports, and Florida (Palm Beach or Fort Lauderdale) range anywhere between $50 and $300 or more even.

 When will my employer reimburse me?

 Reimbursement will be operated once you complete 50% of the contract period with the employer.
 Should you decide on your own accord to terminate your employment before reaching the mid-point of the contract, you will not be entitled to this reimbursement.

 Do I buy a one-way ticket or a round trip?

 Your next employer is only responsible for transport from your current place of work to the new work location.
 So you must buy a one-way ticket.
 If you should extend your status for another season, your respective employer will be responsible for the most economical and reasonable cost of transportation to their site.

 You will be reimbursed for subsistence costs incurred during your travel to your employer.
 Subsistence costs include meals and lodging (if applicable) while in transit.
 Subsistence costs do not include alcoholic beverages consumed during your travel or any tips you may apply to your check.